 Proposed by: HEET

 Proposal Statement: The purpose of the GSEP Working Group, as well as any potential legislative changes that result from it, is to ensure GSEP is aligned with the Commonwealth’s net zero emissions mandate.
 Given this, it is reasonable to have gas companies include estimated progress toward this goal in their reports.
+This estimate should include not just the reduction of leaks from advanced leak repair and replacement with new gas pipe, but also an estimate of the emission reductions from the reduced gas use in the connected buildings over the lifetime of the measures of infrastructure installed.

 Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; Eversource (with clarification); Liberty (with clarification); National Grid (with clarification); Unitil (with clarification)